madebyhiro/codem-transcode/README.markdown

 ## Description

-`codem-transcode` is an offline video transcoder written in node.js.
+`codem-transcode` is an offline video transcoder written in Node.js.
 It

-1. Uses FFmpeg for transcoding
+1. Uses FFmpeg for transcoding by default, but can be extended to use different backends
 2. Has a simple HTTP API
 3. Is mostly asynchronous

-`codem-transcode` can be used in conjunction with `codem-schedule` (https://github.com/madebyhiro/codem-schedule) for robust job scheduling and notifications or it can be used stand-alone, with or without a custom scheduler.
+`codem-transcode` can be used in conjunction with `codem-schedule` (https://github.com/madebyhiro/codem-schedule) for job scheduling and notifications, with a custom scheduler or even stand-alone.

 ## Requirements

-* NodeJS 6.4.0 or higher
+* Node.js 6.4.0 or higher

 ## Installation